 Bleeding after birth.
 Postpartum haemorrhage (PPH) means a significant loss of blood after birth (usually 500mls or more).
 Often this happens when the womb does not contract strongly and quickly enough.
-There is an increased risk of it happening again, so you will be advised to have a review with an obstetrician during this pregnancy to discuss birth options.
+There is an increased risk of it happening again, so you will be advised to have a review with an obstetrician during this pregnancy to discuss options for your place of birth.

 Postnatal wellbeing.
 The postnatal period lasts up to 6 weeks after the birth and it is during this time your body recovers.
-However, for some women problems can occur e.g. slow perineal or wound healing, concerns with passing urine, wind and/or stools.
-Some women may also experience mental health problems (page d)
+However for some women problems can occur e.g. slow perineal or wound healing, concerns with passing urine, wind and/or stools.
+Some women may also experience mental health problems (page 6).